Zebedee Nungak: The "Eskimo Experiment"

 Until he was 12 years old, Nungak attended day school at the Povungnituk Federal Day School.
 When Nungak was 12 years old, on 14 August 1963, he was taken as a part of what was called the "Eskimo Experiment" by the Government of Canada.
-He, along with two other children, Peter Ittinuar and Eric Tagoona, to finish high school in the south of Canada.
-The three children, chosen due to their high test scores, were taken from their homes without their families' consent and housed with English-speaking middle class families in the city of Ottawa.
+Where he, along with two other children, Peter Ittinuar and Eric Tagoona, was to finish high school in the south of Canada.
+The three children, chosen due to their high test scores, were taken from their homes without their families' informed consent and housed with English-speaking middle-class families in the city of Ottawa.
+Nungak, unlike Ittinuar and Tagoona, described his entry into the experiment as a "walk in", not having undergone IQ testing.
 Nungak as part of the experiment, attended three schools: Ottawa's Parkway Public School, J.H.
 Putman Public School, and Laurentian High School.
 Nungak, alongside Ittinuar and Tagoona, excelled at physical sports such as judo and swimming.
 The three appeared on the cover of the 1964 edition of Judo World magazine.